essicolo/nuee/README.md

+**`nuee` has just been released, and is likely to contain errors and bugs.
+The code has not been thoroughly reviewed.
+Do NOT trust its results blindly.**

-# nuee: Community Ecology Analysis in Python
+# `nuee`: Community Ecology Analysis in Python

 `nuee` is a comprehensive Python implementation of the popular R package `vegan` for community ecology analysis.
 It provides tools for ordination, diversity analysis, dissimilarity measures, and statistical testing commonly used in ecological research.